© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Great Grassoms prehistoric cairnfield, four funerary cairns, two medieval dispersed settlements and associated field systems on Bootle Fell is a scheduled monument protected by Historic England under reference 1017065.
 View the official record →

-Great Grassoms is a complex archaeological site on Bootle Fell in Cumberland comprising prehistoric funerary monuments and later medieval settlement remains.
+Great Grassoms is a Prehistoric and medieval monument complex located on Bootle Fell in Cumberland, comprising a cairnfield with four funerary cairns dating to the Bronze Age, alongside evidence of two medieval dispersed settlements and their associated field systems.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017065.

 Great Grassoms prehistoric cairnfield, four funerary cairns, two medieval dispersed settlements and associated field systems on Bootle Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017065.